|Amy Anderson||Candice Batton||Jonathan Brauer||Pauline Brennan|

 Jonathan R. Brauer is an Assistant Professor.
 He received his B.S. in Sociology and Anthropology from Rockford College in 2003, M.S. in Sociology from North Carolina State University in 2007, and Ph.D. in Sociology from North Carolina State University in 2011.
 His research focuses primarily on testing and developing theories of crime and delinquency and on investigating social processes that affect child and adolescent development.
 Vita

 Samantha Clinkinbeard is an Assistant Professor.
 She received her B.A. in Psychology from Central College in Pella, Iowa (2002), M.A.
 (2004) and Ph.D.
 (2007) in Social Psychology from the University of Nevada, Reno.
 Her primary research interests include self-concept, future orientation, and motivation as they relate to offending and risk behavior among adolescents and early adults.
 She also has interest and experience in program evaluation.
 Vita

-John Crank is Professor.
-He received his Masters in Sociology in Tucson in 1974 and in Public Administration in Springfield, Illinois, in 1976 and Ph.D. at the University of Colorado in 1987.
+John Crank is a Professor.
+He received his M.A. in Sociology from the University of Arizona and his M.P.A. from the University of Illinois, and his Ph.D. in Sociology from the University of Colorado.
 He has published in the area of police effectiveness, and in the areas of organizational culture and structure, focusing on the police and on parole and probation.
 He has also published on criminal justice theory and counter-terrorism.
-He has been active in grants-writing, with two National Institute of Justice grants.
-He has published 7 books, two of which are in their second edition.
+He has been active in grant writing, with two National Institute of Justice grants.
+He has published seven books, two of which are in their second edition.
 He also received the "Outstanding Book Award" in 2004 from the Academy of Criminal Justice Sciences for his book, Imagining Justice.
 Vita